skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

 - Cannot enable flow logs for a peered VPC unless it is in the same account
 - Cannot tag a flow log
 - Cannot update its config after creating it

+### VPC endpoints

+- Connect to AWS services without going over the internet
+- Do not need public IPs for EC2
+- Two types of endpoint:
+  - Interface endpoint
+  - Gateway endpoint

+- Interface endpoint
+  - An ENI with a private IP that can be used to access a range of AWS services
+  - Attach the ENI to an EC2 to get access
+- Gateway endpoint
+  - Looks like a NAT gateway
+  - Used for S3 and DynamoDB

+## Applications

+### SQS

+- Distributed  message queue
+- Used to decouple components of a distributed system
+- Stores up to 256KB of text data
+  - Can go up to 2GB if messages are stored on S3
+- Retention
+  - Configurable from 1 minute to 14 days
+  - Default 4 days
+- Visibility time out
+  - Time from when a message is taken from the queue to when it must be deleted
+  - Otherwise it will become visible in the queue again for processing
+- Pull based
+- Can long poll a queue
+  - If the queue is empty, request will not return  until it times out or a message arrives
+- Two types of queue
+  - Standard
+    - Can take millions of transactions per second
+    - Ensures each message will be delivered at least once
+    - May deliver messages in a different order than they are sent
+  - FIFO
+    - Always retains ordering
+    - No duplicate messages
+    - Limited to 300 transactions per second

+### Simple workflow service

+- Used to coordinate  work across distributed application components
+- Mainly replaced with step functions now
+- Can incorporate manual steps with automated steps
+- Workflow executions can span up to a year
+- Task based API instead of SQS message based API
+- Tasks are only assigned once
+- Keeps track of all tasks and events in an application
+- SWF actors
+  - Workflow starters
+    - Initiate workflows
+  - Deciders
+    - Control the task flow
+  - Activity workers
+    - Do actual work

+### SNS

+- Simple notification service
+- Used for pushing events to subscribers
+- Can push messages using
+  - SMS
+  - Email
+  - HTTP
+  - SQS
+- Organised into topics
+- Topics can publish messages in different formats

+### Elastic Transcoder

+- Media transcoder in the cloud
+- Convert media files into different formats